signalogic/SigSRF_SDK/README.md

 SigSRF is a series of modules (libraries) and [EdgeStream™](https://signalogic.com/edgestream) is a combination of SigSRF and applications that use SigSRF APIs.
 SRF stands for Streaming Resourcing Functions.

 The combined EdgeStream + SigSRF SDK introduces a scalable approach to telecom, media, HPC, and AI servers.
-The basic concept is to scale between cloud, private cloud, and Edge and IoT servers, while maintaining a cloud programming model.
+The basic concept is to scale between cloud, private cloud, and Edge and IoT servers, while maintaining a container programming model.
+Third-party source code is minimized and all modules are scanned and tested continuously for security vulnerabilities.

 The primary objectives of EdgeStream and SigSRF software are: